 Read time 4 minutes

 But you cannot just copy and paste the database to a new drive.
-You will need first to dismount the database, move to a different location or drive, and mount it back to Exchange.
+The move should be made following a clear strategy to avoid repercussions post-migration.
+You will need first to dismount the database, move it to a different location or drive, and mount it back to Exchange.

-What is the Default Location of the Database?
+What is the default location of the Exchange database?

-When you have decided to move the database, then comes the first challenge to get the location of the database file.
-An Exchange administrator does not need to interact with the database file directly because all the operations can be performed at the Exchange Admin Center itself.
+When you have decided Exchange 2016 move mailbox to another database, the first challenge is to get the location of the database file.
+An Exchange administrator does not need to interact with the database file directly because all the operations can be performed at the Exchange Admin Center.
 But to move the database, you need to get its location.
-Here is the location of the default Exchange database file.
+Here is the location of the default Exchange database file according to its version.

 For Exchange Server 2016